gocs/viewdrag/README.md

 # viewdrag

-viewdrag will drag the image in the viewport. this is a copy of ebiten drag and drop example
+viewdrag will drag and drop the image in the viewport.

 ## run